VenusAlexandra/WorkoutBuddy/README.md

 # WorkoutBuddy
-Web application using MERN Stack
+Web application showing how to create, update and delete workout using MERN Stack